Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 # Alfresco Content Services Deployment with Helm on AWS

+**Hint:** Consider [deploying ACS into EKS](./helm-deployment-aws_eks.md) instead of setting up a cluster with Kops.

 ## Prerequisites

-To run the Alfresco Content Services (ACS) deployment on AWS with Kubernetes requires:
+To run the Alfresco Content Services (ACS) deployment on AWS in a Kops provided Kubernetes cluster requires:

 | Component   | Getting Started Guide |
 | ------------| --------------------- |